jbowyers/chartinator/README.md

 * Transposition of data - swapping of rows and columns
 * Resizing of charts on screen resize - Responsive Web Design
 * Chart aspect ratio control
+* Zoom and offset of chart - Useful for refining the region displayed in maps
 * Customization of chart tooltips and annotations
 * Customization of all Google Chart options - Fonts, colors, chart formatting, etc.